cylon-v/jet_set/README.md

  @connection = Sequel.connect('sqlite:/') # you can connect to any DB supported by Sequel
 ```

-Create a mapping of your model, a details described [here]:
+Create a mapping of your model, details described [here]:
 ```ruby
 class Mapping
   def self.load_mapping